Experienced Houston Drug Crimes Defense Lawyer

 There are also many collateral consequences for having been convicted of a drug offense in Texas.

-Asset forfeiture: Serious drug convictions can result of forfeiture of cash, vehicles, homes, personal property, and businesses.
+Asset forfeiture: Serious drug convictions can result in forfeiture of cash, vehicles, homes, personal property, and businesses.

 Firearm: A drug conviction of more than one year will result in loss of the right to own or possess a firearm or ammunition.